 Chris Gotterup

 I don’t know much about Chris, but I do know enough about the people that know a lot about golf to know that Gotterup is a man that is worth keeping an eye on.
-Some half assed internet research will tell you that Chris has 4 PGA Tour victories, but somehow has never competed in the Masters before.
-Just like those t shirts in the mid 1990’s this is a man that is gonna play with NO FEAR.
+Some half assed internet research will tell you that Chris has 4 PGA Tour victories, but somehow, he has never competed in The Masters before.
+Just like those t-shirts in the mid 1990’s this is a man that is gonna play with NO FEAR.

 Wyndham Clark

 Despite causing excessive amounts of physical damage to previous major venues, golf’s greatest rage monster is still allowed to visit and actually compete on golf’s most pristine stage.
-Look for this man child to show some early signs of greatness and then lose his competitive edge after a series of mildly unfortunate bounces midway through his Friday round.
+Look for Wyndham to show some early signs of greatness and then lose his competitive edge after a series of mildly unfortunate bounces midway through his Friday round.

 Tommy Fleetwood